-As the labor progresses, near the end of pushing stage, sometimes mother and baby require additional support.
-This is called assisted birth.
 As the mother pushes, the doctor or nurse who attends to the delivery will carefully help the baby’s head out through the birth canal.
-Approximately one in eight women are found to undergo assisted birth, which is either vacuum assisted or forceps assisted.
+Approximately one in eight women have to undergo assisted birth.
+This can be either vacuum-assisted or forceps-assisted.

 The most common type of vacuum extractors are: